Updated for 2026 based on real Trex deck installs by Riverview Decks.

 Trex Decking Cost Per Square Foot

-Trex decking prices run from $5 to $12 per square foot, depending on the type of boards you choose.
+Trex decking prices run from $5 to $15 per square foot in 2026, depending on the type of boards you choose.

-For installation, professional deck builders charge on average between $8 and $14 per square foot.
+For installation, professional deck builders charge on average between $8 to $22 per square foot.

 However, this depends on the labor rates in your area, the cost of living, the experience of the contractor and how he values his craft, and, of course, the complexity of your deck.